HenSquared/SplishSplash/README.md

 # SplishSplash

-SplishSplash is an unofficial iOS client for Unsplash.
+SplishSplash is an unofficial iOS client for Unsplash, for finding high quality images.

 ## Demo
 <h1 align="center">